Saksham-Sirohi/eventyay-docker/README.md

-# Setting Up a Development Environment for EventYay Components
+# Setting Up a Working Environment for EventYay Components

-This guide will help you set up the complete app.eventyay.com system locally for development using Docker.
+This guide will help you set up the complete app.eventyay.com system using Docker.

 ## Prerequisites